temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 The perimeter is no longer derived from the coordinates, and the area is not even the right data type!
 What we need is a way to control or block the ability to change attributes.
 We do this by creating **private attributes**, and adding a method to the class that allows us to retrieve or change this attribute.
 The private attribute is given a name beginning with an underscore, which is not accessed directly.
 For example, if you have instantiated a `Polygon` object with the name `poly`, you would still refer to `poly.perimeter` in your code.
 Internally, however, the object has a private attribute `_perimeter`.
 What we need is a way to pass values between `perimeter` and `_perimeter`.

-Note that many programming languages use the concept of **getter** and **setter** functions to work with private attributes.
+> Note that many programming languages use the concept of **getter** and **setter** functions to work with private attributes.
 Although you may see examples online of doing this in Python, it is considered un-Pythonic.
 To get the area of `poly`, you would have to access it with something like `poly.get_area()`, rather than the clear and concise `poly.area`.

-Python allows us to work with private attributes using the `@property` decorator.
+Python allows us to work with private attributes using the `@property` **decorator**.
 To set and get values for a generic attribute `attribute1`, you use the `@property` decorator to get the attribute, and the `@<attribute_name>.setter` decorator to set the attribute.
 A code template for using this decorator is as follows:

 ```python
     @property